iam-py-test/my_filters_002/README.md

+Note: This repo is outdated & nolonger needed.
+Please see https://github.com/iam-py-test/my_filters_001 for my filters

 # My filters
 This is a repo where I upload my filters. <br/>
 Feel free to use any and all of them (they are under no copyright) in [uBlock Origin](https://github.com/gorhill/uBlock) (recommended) or AdBGuard. <br/>